ferhat-ramdani/The-Magic-Grid/README.md

 ## Getting Started

-To get started with the Awesome Grid Modeling project, follow these steps:
+To get started with the Magic Grid project, follow these steps:

 1. Clone the project repository from GitHub:
 `git clone https://github.com/ferhat-ramdani/The-Magic-Grid.git`